vahidhedayati/ajaxdependancyselection/README.md

-Here is the domain classes that require the NR feature:
+Here are two domain classes with a no reference set up and require g:selectSecondaryNR feature:

-		package ajaxdependancyselectexample
 		class MyCity {

 			String cityName